emirhoca/flask/README.md

 Flask offers suggestions, but doesn't enforce any dependencies or project layout.
 It is up to the developer to choose the tools and libraries they want to use.
-There are many extensions provided by the community that make adding new functionality2 easy.
+There are many extensions provided by the community that make adding new functionality easy.

 [WSGI]: https://wsgi.readthedocs.io/
 [Werkzeug]: https://werkzeug.palletsprojects.com/